Logistic Regression and Poisson Regression

 Classification

-• Examples: Fraud detection, face recognition, accident occurrence, death
+• Examples: fraud detection, face recognition, death

 Some examples of classification problems